fxsitecompat/www.fxsitecompat.dev/content/docs/2013/htmlcanvaselement-mozgetasfile-has-been-deprecated.md

       title: "Bug 803612 – Add deprecation warnings for mozGetAsFile"
 ---
 The non-standard `mozGetAsFile` method on the [`HTMLCanvasElement`](https://developer.mozilla.org/docs/Web/API/HTMLCanvasElement) interface is now deprecated and will be removed soon.
 The standard `toBlob` method can be used instead.

+**Update**: The method has been removed with [Firefox 74](https://www.fxsitecompat.dev/en-CA/docs/2020/htmlcanvaselement-mozgetasfile-has-been-removed/).